Redvey/Financial-Management-Dashboard-UI/README.md

 Feel free to explore the codebase to understand the implementation and contribute to its evolution!

-For further details, suggestions, or collaboration opportunities, reach out to [Your Name/Contact Details].
+For further details, suggestions, or collaboration opportunities, reach out to ([Me](https://www.linkedin.com/in/roopam10)).

 #### How to Run:
 To run this Flutter web app, clone the repository and follow these steps:
 ```
-# Change directory to your project
+# Change the directory to your project
 cd your_project_directory/

 # Get dependencies